-Officer positions aboard towing vessels include; Masters, Mates, Engineers.
-A High School or GED equivalent is required, as well as Merchant Mariner Credentials with various endorsement based on advanced coursework through maritime academies, colleges and/or the Coast Guard, plus long-term on-the-job training and minimum time.
+Officer positions aboard towing vessels include Masters, Mates, and Engineers.
+A High School or GED equivalent is required, as well as Merchant Mariner Credentials with various endorsements based on advanced coursework through maritime academies, colleges, and/or the Coast Guard, plus long-term on-the-job training and minimum sea time.

 Other minimum licensing requirements are:

-• Master – MMC with a National Endorsement as Master of Towing Vessels upon either Inland Waters or near Coastal Waters or Oceans with valid Radar Observer (unlimited) endorsement.
-FCC Restricted Radiotelephone Operator Permit.
+- MASTER (MAS) – USCG Merchant Mariner Credential endorsed as Master of Towing for service on Inland Waters, near Coastal Waters, or Oceans with a valid Radar Observer (unlimited) endorsement.

 Master